feichai0017/QuillSQL/docs/src/modules/catalog.md

 code all use it when requesting handles from the catalog.

 ### Registries
-`TableRegistry`/`IndexRegistry` map internal IDs to `Arc<TableHeap>` or `Arc<BPlusTreeIndex>` plus logical names.
-They are thread-safe so background tasks can traverse them without blocking the main thread.
+`TableRegistry` maps internal IDs to `Arc<TableHeap>` plus logical names.
+It is used by the MVCC vacuum worker to iterate user tables without poking directly into catalog data.

 ### Schema & Column
 `Schema` stores column definitions (type, default, nullability).
 Execution uses it when